bljaime/MachineLearning-Portfolio/README.md

 - ### Clustering - Unsupervised Learning

-  - [K-Means - Iris Flower dataset](https://github.com/bljaime/MachineLearning-Portfolio/blob/master/maintenance): (UNDER MAINTENANCE) Dividing unlabeled flowers into clusters or groups.
-An extensive **in-house implementation based on the k-Means algorithm theory**, in which the involved centroids are updated in each iteration and shown graphically.
-The *Elbow method* is applied.
+  - [K-Means - Iris Flower dataset](https://github.com/bljaime/MachineLearning-Portfolio/blob/master/P6_K_Means_IrisFlower.ipynb): Dividing unlabeled flowers into clusters or groups.
+Extensive **in-house implementation based on the k-Means algorithm theory**, in which the involved centroids position is updated and graphically shown in each iteration.
+Within Cluster Sum of Squares (WCSS) is calculated for different k-Means executions, varying the number of clusters, and the *Elbow method* is applied.

 - ### Semi-Supervised Classifier